MtnBiker/historical-streets-la/README.md

 - Now that it's deployed, some issues need to be addressed.
 List growing instead of shrinking.

-    * When select a map, 'web' trying to add 18 level tiles when they don't exist and getting errors
+    * When select a map, 'web' trying to add 18 level tiles when they don't exist and getting errors or allow 'overzooming', i.e., allow the highest available zoom image to be enlarged.
+Don't want to put in thousands of higher level zoom tiles that contain no new information.
     * If zoomed in beyond what's available, no indication of what's going on.
     * Bing map loading causing some errors
     * Confirm that the geographic information storage of the segments is a good choice.
 It's currently a LINESTRING array stored as a string.
     * Button text formatting
-    * Mobile:  home page doesn't fit, the image that is
     * Can localhost and Heroku databases be synced?
 Nice if I could work on localhost.
     * Acknowledgements page TBD, linked to [acknowledgements at Croatian Run Restaurants in Los Angeles 1880&ndash;1930](https://secure-shore-68966.herokuapp.com) and notes on home page cover the basics
+    - Transparency (opacity) slider.
+Or something to allow quickly going back and forth between current and historic map

 ### Bigger plans
 - An overview map showing all the changed streets.